IBM/universal-connectors/filter-plugin/logstash-filter-databricks-guardium/README.md

 * Configure the policies you require.
 See [policies](https://github.com/IBM/universal-connectors/#policies) for more information.
 * You must have permission for the S-Tap Management role.
 The admin user includes this role by default.
-* Download the  plug-in.
+* Download the **logstash-filter-databricks_guardium_filter.zip** package from [Universal Connector release page](https://github.com/IBM/universal-connectors/releases) under Assets.
 (Do not unzip the offline-package file throughout the procedure).
 * Download the plug-in filter configuration file .

 ### Configuration